smped/BiocAsia/README.md

 - WiFi access will be through either eduroam or using a login
 - Access to power sockets will be available so please bring your power adapter
 - Please ensure you are running a current browser (i.e. chrome, firefox etc)

+## Travel Awards

+There will be a number of travel awards to support student and early career researchers.
+You must submit an abstract for a talk, software demo, or workshop to be eligible for a travel award.

+- Submit an application for a travel award [here](https://docs.google.com/forms/d/e/1FAIpQLSdFR0c-eq5RLMeV0AtA4xTwqEeKp-trmhzEkdxdvKOCqnxfvg/viewform?usp=sf_link).

 ## Thursday: 5 December, 2019